webdevisaacpotter/aaact-aatia.github.io/content/en/intake-form-software/index.md

             </legend>
             <div class="gc-description" id="access-desc">If the answer is yes, please refrain from sharing the details within this form.
 We will inquire about any necessary accounts or access setup in our response email regarding this task.</div>
             <div class="gc-input-radio">
-                <div class="wb-inv">Will we need accounts or any special method of access to be set up?</div>
                 <input id="specialAccessYes" data-rule-required="true" class="gc-radio__input" type="radio" value="Yes" name="Special access">
                 <label class="gc-radio-label" for="specialAccessYes">
                     Yes
                 </label>
             </div>
             <div class="gc-input-radio">
-                <div class="wb-inv">Will we need accounts or any special method of access to be set up?</div>
                 <input id="specialAccessNo" class="gc-radio__input" type="radio" value="No" name="Special access">
                 <label class="gc-radio-label" for="specialAccessNo">
                     No